TRAVELER ASSISTANCE

 For prohibited items, traveling with children, travelers with disabilities and medical conditions, and more travel information, visit TSA.gov

-Due to circumstances resulting from the COVID-19 pandemic, the Department of Homeland Security has extended the REAL ID enforcement deadline.
-The new deadline for REAL ID enforcement is May 7, 2025.
-Read the announcement.
-Beginning May 7, 2025, every air traveler 18 years of age and older will need a REAL ID-compliant driver’s license, state-issued enhanced driver’s license, or another acceptable form of ID to fly within the United States.
+Beginning May 2025, every air traveler 18 years of age and older will need a REAL ID-compliant driver’s license, state-issued enhanced driver’s license, or another acceptable form of ID to fly within the United States.